Menu

 “You will note that I have amended the Procedure so that it is clear that you are conducting four separate arbitrations and will hand down four separate awards although you may combine some aspects of the four hearings.”
 (See Arbitrator File No/105)

-The arbitrator failed to make any reference in my final award to my arbitration procedure being conducted entirely outside of the agreed ambit of the Commercial Arbitration Act 1984.
-He did not warn me, before I signed the arbitration agreement, that my arbitration would be conducted in this manner.
+The arbitrator failed to mention in my final award that my arbitration procedure was conducted outside the agreed ambit of the Commercial Arbitration Act 1984.
+He did not warn me before I signed the agreement that my arbitration would be conducted this way.

-For the arbitrator and the TIO to allow our arbitrations to continue, after discovering that they were being conducted outside the agreed and accepted ambit of the Victorian (Australia) Commercial Arbitration Act, was corrupt.
+It was corrupt for the arbitrator and the TIO to allow our arbitrations to continue after discovering that they were being conducted outside the agreed and accepted ambit of the Victorian (Australia) Commercial Arbitration Act.

-The arbitrator, after conducting our arbitrations in such an unethical manner, wrote to the TIO on 12 May 1995 and declared the COT arbitration agreement was not a credible document for the basis for my arbitration (see Open Letter File No 55-A).
-This letter, condemning the agreement, was also deliberately concealed from me during my designated appeal period.
+After conducting our arbitrations in such an unethical manner, the arbitrator wrote to the TIO on 12 May 1995 and declared the COT arbitration agreement not a credible document for the basis of my arbitration (see Open Letter File No 55-A).
+This letter condemning the agreement was also deliberately concealed from me during my designated appeal period.
 Neither the arbitrator nor the TIO (the administrator) ever gave me an amended document during my arbitration.

 The confidentiality clauses in my arbitration agreement, which appear to have been used since 22 June 1995 to stop a transparent investigation into the conduct of my arbitration, became null and void as soon as the arbitrator conducted my arbitration entirely outside the agreed ambit of the Victorian Commercial Arbitration Act 1984.